Doteveryone/diversity-tool-microsite/index.md

 * [BETC](http://www.betcbside.com/blog/2017/4/3/how-diverse-are-we)

 Do you use this tool, and want to be included here?
-Get in touch!
+Email us at EMAIL_ADDRESS or submit a pull request on GitHub.